Vule Trivunović

-Vukašin "Vule" Trivunović (Вуле Тривуновић; born 13 March 1983) is a Bosnian professional football manager and former player.
+Vule Trivunović (Вуле Тривуновић; born 13 March 1983) is a Bosnian professional football manager and former player.

 Club career

 As a player, Trivunović played for Sarajevo and Borac Banja Luka in the Bosnian Premier League, as well as numerous stints abroad in clubs from Serbia, Germany, Russia, Poland and Kazakhstan.
 In his playing career, he won two Bosnian Cups.
 His first with Borac and his second one with Sarajevo.

 International career

 Trivunović played for the Bosnia and Herzegovina U-21 and made his senior debut for Bosnia and Herzegovina in an August 2006 friendly match against France and has earned a total of 3 caps, scoring no goals.
 His final international was an October 2006 European Championship qualification match away against Moldova.

 Managerial career

 After retiring, Trivunović became a professional football manager.
-So far, he has managed BSK Banja Luka, Sloboda Mrkonjić Grad, Borac, with whom he won the 2016–17 First League of RS, Kozara Gradiška and most recently GOŠK Gabela.
+He managed BSK Banja Luka, Sloboda Mrkonjić Grad, Borac, with whom he won the 2016–17 First League of RS, Kozara Gradiška and GOŠK Gabela.
+Following GOŠK, he was a manager at Cypriot club Ethnikos Achna and Rudar Prijedor.

+On 20 May 2025, Trivunović was appointed manager of Bosnian Premier League side Sloga Doboj.
+He suffered defeat in his first match in charge, losing 1–0 away to Široki Brijeg on 25 May.
+Following mixed results in the team's first ten league games of the 2025–26 season, Trivunović left the club by mutual consent on 5 October 2025.